pytorch/torchtune/docs/source/api_ref_models.rst

 ~~~~~~~~~~~~~~~~

 If you want to experiment with different sizes of models or train a model from scratch, we also provide generic builder
-classes for our models.
-These with NOT work out-of-the-box with pretrained checkpoints.
+functions for our models.
+These builders **will not** work out-of-the-box with pretrained checkpoints.

 .. autosummary::
     :toctree: generated/